strimzi/strimzi.github.io/_posts/2021-12-09-kafka-segment-retention.md

 ```

 From the example, a new segment was rolled when the active one was still 7314 byes, not reaching the configured 16384 bytes.
-At the same time, the index reached 192 byes in size, so actually having 192 / 8 = 24 entries and not the expected 37.
+At the same time, the index reached 192 bytes in size, so actually having 192 / 8 = 24 entries and not the expected 37.
 The reason is because the timeindex reached the limit of 300 bytes first.
-It is 288 bytes containing 288 / 12 = 24 entries (same number as the corresponding index).
+It is 288 bytes containing 288 / 12 = 24 entries -- the same number as the corresponding index.

-You can set these parameters at the broker level but they can also be overridden at the topic level.
+You can set these parameters at the broker level, but they can also be overridden at the topic level.

 ## How long my records are retained?
 Longer than you expect!